seqscope/NovaScope/testrun/README.md

     smk_dir=/nfs/turbo/sph-hmkang/index/data/weiqiuc/NovaScope

     cd $smk_dir

-    # Define the $job_dir, which has the config_job.yaml file created at the 2nd step.
-This will be used to store the log files.
-    job_dir="$smk_dir/testrun"

     # (Optional but recommended) Give a dry run first.
     snakemake --dry-run -p --latency-wait 120 -s NovaScope.smk --rerun-triggers mtime --rerun-incomplete -d $job_dir